MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Simulation

-The simulation results (See Table \ref{table_simu_bin_cont_med}) showed that MedZIM had a very good overall performance for identifying NIE$_1$ and NIE$_2$ in terms of Recall ($>$80\%), Precision ($>$85\%) and F1 ($>$80\%).
-MedZIM achieved the targeted Precision of 80\% across all cases.
+The simulation results (See Table \ref{table_simu_bin_cont_med}) showed that MarZIC had a very good overall performance for identifying NIE$_1$ and NIE$_2$ in terms of Recall ($>$90\%), Precision ($>$90\%) and F1 ($>$90\%).
+MarZIC achieved the targeted Precision of 90\% across all cases.
 Precision was not applicable for NIE$_2$ in this setting because there was only one taxon having zero-valued sequencing reads in this simulation setting, and thus F1 was not applicable for NIE$_2$ either.
-CCMM had good performance in terms of Recall (78\%), but its Precision rates (2.7-42.8\%) were much lower than the targeted Precision rate (80\%) which resulted in low F1 values (5.2-57.4\%).
+CCMM had fair performance in terms of Recall (54.5-75.5\%), but its Precision rates (10.5-49.3\%) were much lower than the targeted Precision rate (90\%) which resulted in low F1 values (18.2-48.2\%).
 This suboptimal performance is likely due to (a) CCMM was proposed to model the RA on log-scale whereas equation (\ref{scenario4Y}) is on the original scale of RA, (b) CCMM was not developed to incorporate the mediation effect of the binary variable $1_{(M_1>0)}$ and (c) CCMM could not handle interactions between the independent variable and mediators such as $X1_{(M_1>0)}$ in model (\ref{scenario4Y}).
-With the sample size of 300, it seems too computationally demanding for CCMM to obtain estimates when there are 300 or more taxa.
-This may be because its $\ell_1$ regularization algorithm is not capable of handling such high dimensionality.
-CCMM could not generate any results for those cases (See Table \ref{table_simu_bin_cont_med}) due to computational issues whereas MedZIM can handle all cases very well.
-IKT had good Recall rates ($>$81\%) except for the cases with 25 and 100 taxa.
-It didn't achieve the targeted Precision rate (80\%) in any taxa setting and its F1 values were lowered by its low Precision rates for all cases.
+CCMM could not generate any results for those cases with the number of taxa greater than or equal to 300 (See Table \ref{table_simu_bin_cont_med}) due to computational issues whereas MarZIC can handle all cases very well.
+This is likely because CCMM is too computationally demanding for its $\ell_1$ regularization algorithm which is not computationally capable of handling such high dimensionality.
+IKT had good Precision rates ($>$99.5\%), but comparably lower recall rate (53.5-59.5\%) compared to MarZIC, and thus also lower F1 rate.